-- Hunting American Prairie Reserve: American Prairie offers over 60,000 acres of public hunting through the Montana FWP Block Management program.
-This web page details hunting opportunities on the Reserve and further outlines our approach to hunting.
+- Hunting American Prairie: American Prairie offers over 79,000 acres of public hunting through the Montana FWP Block Management program.
+This web page details hunting opportunities on the prairie and further outlines our approach to hunting.

 - “A Sand County Almanac” by Aldo Leopold: Leopold’s seminal work appeals for an awakened relationship with nature and a new land ethic focused on the interdependence of humans and the natural world.

 - “Beyond Fair Chase” by Jim Posewitz: An essential treatise on the ethics of hunting and hunters’ moral obligation to wildlife.

 - Meat Eater Podcast with American Prairie Founder Sean Gerrity: Host Steven Rinella and Sean Gerrity discuss American Prairie and hunting in Montana.